-- a.
-A Federally approved generic equivalent, if available, will be dispensed for the brand name unless your doctor specifically requires a brand name. - b.
-If you receive a brand name drug when a generic drug is available, you will have to pay the difference in cost between the brand name and the generic, except if the attending physician requires/specifies no substitute for brand name.
-This cost will not be applied to your deductible.
-The co-pays are as follows:
+A federally approved generic equivalent, if available, will be dispensed for name brand unless an employee's physician specifically requires name brand.
+An employee who receives name brand when generic is available shall pay the cost difference between the name brand and generic, except if the attending physician specifies no substitute for name brand.
+This cost will not be applied to the employee's deductible.